-WHEREAS, we honor the legacy of those who first received the news on that unforgettable day in Galveston and understand that the joy reflected in the celebration of Juneteenth provides a salve and a buffer against the generational trauma of slavery and widespread systemic racism that limits Black prosperity and health to this day; and
+WHEREAS, we honor the legacy of those who first received the news on that unforgettable day in Galveston and understand that the joy reflected in the celebration of Juneteenth provides a salve and a buffer against the generational trauma of slavery and widespread systemic racism that limits Black prosperity and health to this day; and community members to observe this day with activities and reflections that celebrate freedom and justice for all people.

-WHEREAS, we pledge to continue our efforts to lift up the importance and history of Juneteenth and work tirelessly to root out institutional racism wherever it exists and advance equity and inclusion for all members of our community; and
+WHEREAS, we pledge to continue our efforts to lift up the importance and history of Juneteenth and work tirelessly to root out institutional racism wherever it exists and advance equity and inclusion for all members of our community.